-L-cystine, also known as cystine, is an oxidized dimeric form of the cysteine amino acid and the product of linking two cysteine residues with a disulfide bond (x).
-Cysteine and cystine are very similar.
-In fact, one can be turned into the other and vice versa.
-Cystine acts as an antioxidant and deters radiation in skeletal tissues and skin (x).
-It also helps the body heal burns and wounds and break down illness-related mucus deposits (x).
+L-cystine, also known as cystine, is an oxidized union of two molecules of simpler forms.
+The cysteine amino acid links two cysteine residues with a bond that pertains to amino acids. (x) Cysteine and cystine are very similar.
+One can turn one into the other and vice versa.
+Cystine acts as an antioxidant and prevents radiation in skeletal tissues and skin. (x) It also helps your body heal burns and wounds and breaks down illness-related mucus deposits. (x)

 English chemist and physicist William Hyde Wollaston discovered cystine in 1810.
-He is also renowned for discovering the chemical elements palladium and rhodium (x).
-In 1899, eighty years after cystine’s discovery, researchers recognized cystine as a protein derivative after they extracted it from a cow’s horn (x).
+He is also renowned for finding the chemical elements palladium and rhodium (x).
+In 1899, eighty years after cystine’s discovery, researchers recognized cystine as a protein derivative after extracting it from a cow’s horn. (x)

 Cystine is a nonessential amino acid.
-That means the body produces its own supply of it.
-In our bodies, cystine occurs naturally and abundantly in skin, hair and connective tissues, as well as in horn and wool in animals (x).
-Even though it’s a nonessential amino acid, we can consume more of it by eating more whole grains, dairy products and eggs.
+That means the body produces its supply of it.
+In your body, cystine occurs naturally and abundantly in skin, hair and connective tissues.
+It’s also in the horn and wool of animals. (x) Even though it’s a nonessential amino acid, you can consume more of it by eating more whole grains, dairy products and eggs.

 Benefits of L-Cystine & L-Cysteine

 L-cystine and its cousin, L-cysteine (coming in both NAC and HCL forms), have a wide range of benefits.
 A 2009 article written by Dr. Paul Millea for the journal American Family Physician supports supplemental cysteine’s applications in the treatments of:

 - Acetaminophen overdose

 - Helicobacter pylori (H. pylori) infections